sa-tre/satre-specification/docs/source/pillars/computing_technology.md

 ### Configuration management

-_The ability of the TRE organisation to identify, maintain, and verify information on IT assets and configurations in the TRE organisation._
+_The ability of the TRE operator to identify, maintain, and verify information on IT assets and configurations in the TRE operator._

 ```{list-table}
 :header-rows: 1